vansh-seth/-Python-Basics-Learning/OOPS/Readme.md

 | Bitwise XOR           | `p1 ^ p2`  | `p1.__xor__(p2)`                   |
 | Bitwise NOT           | `~p1`      | `p1.__invert__()`                  |

-These special functions allow us to define custom behavior for operators when working with user-defined classes in Python.

 ## Overloading Comparison Operators